praxidike97/emoji-learn/README.md

 💭 Print array to console
 📠 array❗
 ```
-This will produce an ouput similar to the following
+This will produce an output similar to the following

 ![Screenshot 4](images/screenshot04.png)